Project Info

 Project Schedule

-The Construction Phase Timeline provided below applies to the extended Segment 1 area and includes the widening of the I-10 westbound curve at I-110.
-This timeline was updated May 7, 2025 to incorporate adjustments due to project design refinements.
-Within an overall 9-year construction duration, work on westbound lanes of the City Park Lake bridge began in late 2023 and widening of the I-10 westbound flyover curve towards the Mississippi River Bridge is anticipated to begin in late 2025.
-Stage 2 – the demolition and reconstruction of eastbound I-10 bridges – is expected to begin in 2028.
+The Construction Phase Timeline provided below applies to Segment 1.
+This timeline was updated September 2025 to incorporate ongoing efforts to accelerate the construction schedule.
+Within an overall 8-year construction duration, work on westbound lanes of the City Park Lake bridge began in late 2023 and widening of the I-10 westbound flyover curve towards the Mississippi River Bridge is anticipated to begin in late 2025.

 Community Connections